-- It has been assumed that any savings will accrue from the cessation of operating costs at any closed courts from the operational exit date although these may be partly offset by cost increases from additional work at receiving buildings.
-The analysis also assumes that HMCTS would be able to achieve efficiencies of at least 88% of semi-variable costs (such as utilities and facilities management) and 30% of variable costs (such as printing and postage) after closure of the site. - It has been assumed that any exit costs, such as decant and dilapidations, will occur at the operational exit date of the closing court. - The analysis assumes that any HMCTS staff made redundant as a result of these closures would be able to find alternative employment.
-Therefore any redundancy payments have been treated as an economic transfer in line with HMT Green Book guidance and have not been monetised. - Judicial costs are assumed to remain unchanged.
-There is a risk that judicial and magistrates' expenses could increase as a result of the proposed changes if travel times were to increase.
+- 38. It has been assumed that there will be no change in the volume of court cases, the level of court fees or court user waiting times while at court as a result of these proposals. - 39.
+It has been assumed that there will be no impact on the ability to hear cases in magistrates' courts, and therefore there will be no impact on the prison and remand population. - 40.
+Analysis for the magistrates' courts in London has already suggested that there would be sufficient capacity to accommodate the workload from any closures within the rest of London following implementation of the preferred option.
+Latest available data for London magistrates' courts excluding Hammersmith Magistrates' Court and Camberwell Green Magistrates' Court show an average utilisation of 64%2. - 41.
+The analysis is based on financial data from the HMCTS Financial outturn 2014/15 (inflated to 2016/17 prices using the GDP deflator) and workload data (sitting hours) for 2014/15. - 42.
+It has been assumed that any savings will accrue from the cessation of operating costs at any closed courts from the operational exit date although these may be partly offset by increases in cost due to additional work at receiving buildings.
+The analysis has also assumed that HMCTS would be able to achieve efficiencies of at least 88% of semi-variable costs (such as utilities and facilities management) and 30% of variable costs (such as printing and postage) after closure of the site. - 43.
+It has been assumed that any exit costs, such as decant and dilapidations, will occur at the operational exit date of the closing court. - 44.
+The analysis assumes that any HMCTS staff made redundant as a result of these closures would be able to find alternative employment.
+Therefore any redundancy payments have been treated as an economic transfer in line with HMT Green Book guidance and have not been monetised. - 45.
+Judicial costs have been assumed to remain unchanged.
+There is a potential risk that judicial and magistrates' expenses could increase as a result of the proposed changes if travel times were to increase. - 46.
+Net present values are shown over a 10-year appraisal period, using a 3.5% annual discount rate and in 2016/17 real prices. - 47.
+As a number of these costs and benefits are uncertain, and to account for the demonstrated and systematic tendency of project appraisers to be optimistic, we have applied the optimism bias figures shown in Table 6, in line with HMT Green Book guidance and adjusted them to take into account latest cost-specific estimations of risk by HMCTS.